mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/index.md

 Prometheus is monitoring and alerting toolkit which accepts data in the form of timeseries data base.
 Prometheus works well for recording any purely numeric time series.
 It fits both machine-centric monitoring as well as monitoring of highly dynamic service-oriented architectures.

+To monitor your services using Prometheus, your services need to expose a Prometheus endpoint.
+This endpoint is a HTTP interface that exposes a list of metrics and the current value of the metrics.

+Prometheus has a wide range of service discovery options to find your services and start retrieving metric data from them.
+The Prometheus server polls the metrics interface on your services and stores the data.

+In the Prometheus UI, you can write queries in the PromQL language to extract metric information.

+For example:

+topk(3, sum(rate(container_cpu_time[5m]) by (app, proc)))

+will return the top 3 most CPU consuming services.

 DC/OS Prometheus Service is an automated service that makes it easy to deploy and manage Prometheus on Mesosphere [DC/OS](https://mesosphere.com/product/), eliminating nearly all complexities, that are traditionally associated with managing a cluster of Prometheus nodes.